 As I wrote about in my extensive review, the KTP-445U is a marvel of Alpine’s expertise in compact audio based on class D technology.
 As not all of us have room for a standard sized amplifier (even the compact ones listed here) it solves the problem of having very limited installation space while still providing up to 45W of clean sounding power into 4 channels!
 And it even handles 2 ohm speaker loads.

-The amp measures an astounding 7 7/16″ x 1.5″ x 2.5″ (189 x 38.2 x 64.5 mm) in size.
+The amp measures an astounding 7 7/16 x 1.5 x 2.5″ (189 x 38.2 x 64.5 mm) in size.
 That’s smaller than pretty much any comparable amplifier available anywhere in the world today!
-It can be installed using the included brackets or even using zip ties if you are working with a more difficult installation challenge, like putting it inside a dash.
+It can be installed using the included brackets or even using zip ties if you’re working with a more difficult installation challenge like putting it inside a dashboard opening.

-Alpine has taken great care with a fresh design of their own in order to minimize noise and keep the sound quality great, responsive, and crisp, with excellent high-end response you’ll love.
-It sells for somewhere around $160.
+Alpine has taken great care with a fresh design of their own in order to minimize noise and keep the sound quality level high with crips high-end response you’ll love.
+It sells for somewhere around $145.

-Head over to check out the amazing reviews from others and the best price at Amazon now.
+Head over to check out the amazing reviews from others and the best price at Amazon.

-#5 Planet Audio Anarchy AC1200.4 – A good budget buy that doesn’t skimp on power
+5. Planet Audio Anarchy AC1200.4 – 4 channels of good budget power and sound that works

 Have less than $100 to spend?
 You’re in luck, as you can still get a good buy and plenty of good, powerful musical sound that’s easy to use and looks good too.
 It can also be used with factory speaker level systems.
 Thanks to the AB traditional design you can spend less and still get better sound quality than some of the low-end competing products out there today.